Federal tax liens are a serious business. But they don't necessarily have to derail your VA home purchasing plans.

 Given all that, there's still no guarantee.
 Having a federal tax lien is likely going to trigger what's known as a "manual underwrite," which is a more involved process that can't be ushered through a lender's Automated Underwriting System (AUS).
 The bottom line is these files require a close look and often come with tighter credit, income and debt requirements.

 For example, the lender's maximum allowable DTI ratio will likely be lower on a manual underwrite than on a loan file going through the automated system.

 So, yes, it's possible to get a VA home loan while having tax liens.
 But these can certainly make the road a lot tougher and hamper your overall loan amount.
 If you don't have a track record of on-time payments over the last year, you may want to hold off on applying.
 Considering paying off the lien in full if it's financially feasible, as that will likely clear up the issue in short speed.
 The IRS releases taxpayers from the lien within 30 days of payment.

-If you have questions or want to pursue a VA loan given your federal tax lien situation, talk with a Veterans United loan specialist at 888-212-1958.
+If you have questions or want to pursue a VA loan given your federal tax lien situation, talk with a Veterans United VA Loan Expert at 855-870-8845.

 Answer a few questions below to speak with a specialist about what your military service has earned you.